barharding/PyBer_Analysis/README.md

 ## Overview of the analysis

 Pyber is a ride-sharing company with over $2B in sales.
 The purpose of this analysis is to develop a summary of the ride-share data by city type for the period of January to May 2019.
 In addition, a visualization of the total weekly fares for each type will be developed.
-Leveraging both the summary data and visualizations this report will show the differences by city type in PyBer ride-share data and develop recommendations.
+Leveraging both the summary data and visualizations, this report will show the differences by city type in PyBer ride-share data and develop recommendations.

 ## Results

 ### Summary Data Analysis
-Before analyzing the summary data, one observation about the data itself which is worth pointing out is that the number of cities in the analysis by type is different.
-We can see that there were 66 urban cities, 36 suburban and 18 rural cities in the data set.
-This was verified by executing the code shown in **_Figure 1: City Count by Type_**.
+Before analyzing the summary data, one observation about the data itself which is worth pointing out is that the number of cities by type in the data set is different.    **_Figure 1: City Count by Type_** shows there are 66 urban cities, 36 suburban and 18 rural cities in the data set.

 ![City Count by Type](/resources/city_count.png)